jfein/DistBank/phase2/README.txt

 		Src account: 00.00050
 		Dest account:
 		Amount: 10

+    - Click Take Snapshot button, you should see a panel on the left appear with the src account and the deposit amount of 10.0.

     - Try to perform another action (deposit,withdraw, check balance) with same serial number 0.
 This will be rejected.
 		Serial Number: 0
 		Src account: 00.00050
 		Dest account:
 		Amount: 10

     - Withdraw 5$ from this account with serial number 1.
 		Serial Number: 1
 		Src account: 00.00050
 		Dest account:
 		Amount: 5

+    - Click Take Snapshot button, you should see a panel on the left appear with src account and the balance of 5.0

     - Check balance of this account with serial number 2.
 Will return $5.
 		Serial Number: 2
 		Src account: 00.00050